 My son, aged 9, looooooooved his time at Scuttle’s Cove and on our most recent visit to Castaway Cay.
 He actually spent the entire time we were on the island in the secured programing at Scuttle’s.
 He had a blast.
 At one point when I went to pick him they were doing some kind of splash pad group activity.
 The kids sounded like they were having a blast.
 He asked to stay and get picked up later because he was having too much fun.
 What a treat for mom and kiddo!

 Enjoy your kid free time while your kiddos are in the kid’s club!

 Once you’ve dropped them off to have a blast in the kid’s club you are then free to enjoy some kid-free time of your own on the ship or on Castaway Cay.

 The only real difference from the kid’s clubs of the past and today is that currently Disney Cruise Line is not feeding your kids.
 You will have to pick them up to be fed.
 On a recent cruise I asked what they are doing about this if the kids are being left on the ship while the parents do adults only shore excursions.
 We were told that in those cases the parents will need to give kids check-out privilege’s to check themselves out of the club to go and get food.
 Then the kids can check back in to the club.
-This obviously only works if your child is mature and old enough to be allowed to check themselves out of the club.
+This obviously only works if your child is mature and old enough to be allowed to check themselves out of the club and get to the pool deck for food.
 Children can check themselves out of the Oceaneer Club with parental permission starting at 8 years old.